Omerr/research-guide/chapters/01 - Part 1 - Foundations/02-research-and-development.md

 ### A Quick Test

-You're asked to reverse-engineer a specific compiled function - disassemble it and provide the C equivalent.
+You're asked to reverse-engineer a specific compiled function - disassemble it and provide the equivalent code in C language.
 You know assembly, you know C, you have a disassembler.
 Is this Research?

 **No.** You know how to proceed.
 It might take three days of careful work, especially if the function is complex, but it's not Research.
 You're applying known techniques.